Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 [38e97c5d7d3585a2cbf3f9580c82ca33985f9cb0845d4dcce220cb709f9538b0](https://rest.bitcoin.com/v2/slp/tokenStats/38e97c5d7d3585a2cbf3f9580c82ca33985f9cb0845d4dcce220cb709f9538b0)

 The minting baton for creating new tokens is active and controlled by the Permissionless Software Foundation.
 That means there is no cap on the token issuance.
-The Foundation will have the sole power to create tokens at-will, to reimburse or recognize the effort of developers.
+The Board of Directors of the Foundation will have the sole power to create tokens at-will, to reimburse or recognize the effort of community members.

 #### Value Creation<a name="valueCreation"></a>
 At the center of the token economics is the [liquidity app](https://github.com/Permissionless-Software-Foundation/token-liquidity), allowing community members to permissionlessly exchange tokens for Bitcoin Cash (or Bitcoin Cash for tokens) at any time.
 Because the Foundation has the sole power to create new tokens, it has the obligation to regulate the price of the token and work with the mathematics of the app to achieve a pseudo-stable price.

 Price management is intended to follow a reinforcing ‘virtuous circle’ of value as follows:

-1. Developers who contribute time and effort are rewarded in newly issued tokens.
+1. Developers who contribute time and effort are rewarded in newly issued tokens.<br /><br />

-2. Continuous efforts by developers and contributors make the software more valuable and should increase usage of the software.
+2. Continuous efforts by developers and contributors make the software more valuable and should increase usage of the software.<br /><br />

 3. Users inject value into the token economy in one of two ways.
 Both activities increase the market price of the token.
     - They acquire tokens to use the software by sending BCH to the liquidity app.